Rolls-Royce Clyde: Design and development

 as the high-pressure stage, both mounted on the HP shaft and driven by a single stage HP turbine.
 A single stage power turbine drove the front mounted propeller reduction gearbox via the concentric LP shaft.
 A fairly novel feature of this compact gearbox was the power output to contra-rotating propellers.

 The Clyde was a long engine with the axial LP compressor in front of what was, in effect, a scaled-down Derwent engine.
 Accessories were grouped around the axial compressor which conveniently narrowed towards the rear.
 Cooling for turbines and turbine bearings came from a small impeller on the main shaft as well as air taken from the axial and centrifugal compressors.
 Testing of the development engines exceeded expectations with the engine soon being rated at 4,030 eshp.

 During testing potentially destructive vibrations were found originating in the straight-cut spur gears in the reduction gearbox.

 The engine was selected as the main engine of the Westland Wyvern TF Mk.2 strike aircraft.
-However, despite the promising performance of the test engines Ernest Hives felt that pure-jets such as the Avon were the future and the Clyde programme was terminated, forcing Westlands to use the less than satisfactory Armstrong Siddeley Python on the production Wyverns. and so Rolls-Royce's first production turboprop would be the Dart.
+However, despite the promising performance of the test engines Ernest Hives felt that pure-jets such as the Avon were the future and the Clyde programme was terminated, forcing Westland to use the less than satisfactory Armstrong Siddeley Python on the production Wyverns. and so Rolls-Royce's first production turboprop would be the Dart.